tugLatexTemplates/cv_simple_tex/README.md

 ```

 ## Draft Compilation
-In case you need a draft compilation, which is highlighting all margins, enable the
+In case you need a draft compilation, which is highlighting all margins, enable one of the
-"draft" option of the "\documentclass" macro (see [draft.pdf](./draft.pdf)).
+"\myDraftSwitch" options.
+If both are disabled the command line arguments will be considered (see [draft.pdf](./draft.pdf) and [compile-all.sh](compile-all.sh)).

 ```
-\documentclass[
-      a4paper,
-      parskip,
+% \newcommand{\myDraftSwitch}{draft,} % enable draft
-    % draft, % en-/disable draft
+% \newcommand{\myDraftSwitch}{}       % disable draft
-      DIV14,
-      11pt,
-]{scrartcl}
 ```

 ## Todo Notes
-Many todo ntoes are attached to the document, to help you out how to
+Many todo notes are attached to the document, to help you out how to
 customize the document (see [main.pdf](./main.pdf)).
-To globally turn them off, enable the "disable" arguent.
+To globally turn them off, configure one of the corresponding "\myTodoNotesSwitch" options.
+If both are disabled the command line arguments will be considered (see [compile-all.sh](compile-all.sh)).

 ```
-\usepackage[
-      colorinlistoftodos,
-      prependcaption,
-      textsize=tiny,
+%\newcommand{\myTodoNotesSwitch}{}  % enable todos globally
-    % disable % en-/disable todos globally
+%\newcommand{\myTodoNotesSwitch}{disable,} % disable todos globally
-]{todonotes}
 ```

 ## Fine Tuning